MitchelLewis/HealthyLifeWithSpring/README.md

 - Navigate to the `test` folder
 - Run `npm install` to download all the necessary dependencies
 - Run `npm test` and observe the result

+## Purpose

+This application allows users to track and maintain their nutritional goals.
+Users can add nutritional goals and also update their progress on a daily basis.
+There are 7 distinct goals users can track and this progress can be imported from a 3rd party application or entered directly onto the webpages.